-Afri-Hope Services is a Pan-African and innovative social enterprise intended to offer context relevant and robust solutions to aspiring, junior and mid-career professionals as well as specialised research and development institutions across Africa.
-Our goal is to radically transform un-skilled and in-experienced graduates, junior and mid-term career professionals through customised soft-skills development packages, professional exposure to credible corporate entities and networks that offer best job creation and employment opportunities in Africa and beyond.
-We equally seek to offer both virtual and in-person specialised skills trainings based on prior individual and or organizational diagnosis and customer demands.
+Afri-Hope Services is a Pan-African and innovative social enterprise intended to offer context relevant and robust solutions to aspiring, junior and mid-career professionals as well as specialized research and development institutions across Africa.
+Our goal is to radically transform unskilled and in-experienced graduates, junior and mid-term career professionals through customized soft-skills development packages, professional exposure to credible corporate entities and networks that offer best job creation and employment opportunities in Africa and beyond.
+We equally seek to offer both virtual and in-person specialized skill training based on prior individual and or organizational diagnosis and customer demands.
 Hence, our services are uniquely delivered through a combination of Consultancy packages and a Think-Tank with seasoned and multidisciplinary experts from across Africa committed to boosting research and sustainable development.

 Among other services, we provide:

-- Social enterprise-based solutions including conception of business plans, projects, design, start-up, operationalisation and sustainability of community-based organizations, young entrepreneurs and or business owners, resource mobilisation, coaching, and mentorship;
+- Social enterprise-based solutions including conception of business plans, projects, design, start-up, operationalization and sustainability of community-based organizations, young entrepreneurs and or business owners, resource mobilization, coaching, and mentorship;

 - Skills-development support to young graduates, aspiring, junior and mid-term professionals through needs-based training packages in strategic leadership, corporate communication, social media marketing, public speaking/relations, report writing, customer care, strategic negotiation and lobbying, e-service delivery, M&E, etc.;

-- One to two months intensive specialized skills ignition and two (2) to six (6) months internship and or service learning/community outreach placement in specialised corporate entities across Africa and beyond.
+- One to two months intensive specialized skills ignition and two (2) to six (6) months internship and or service learning/community outreach placement in specialized corporate entities across Africa and beyond.